halftheopposite/graph-dungeon-generator/README.md

 - Nodes with too many children
 - L-shaped corridors
 - Circular nodes (ex: A → B → C → A)

+## Roadmap

+- [x] Prevent rooms from joining which can disturb
+- [ ] Pick from a set of predefined rooms that are rectangles